jm-observer/cozy-lapce/README.md

 ## Differences from Lapce

 -  **No Modal Editing**: Modal (Vim-style) editing is not supported, as the author doesn't use or maintain it
--  **Windows Only**: Currently only tested and used on Windows; Linux and macOS are unverified
+-  **Windows And Linux Only**: Currently only tested and used on Windows and Linux; macOS are unverified
 -  **Theme Simplified**: Original themes like `Lapce Light/Dark` are no longer maintained.
 Only `jb-light` is actively used
 -  **Mouse Enhancements**: Many UI operations are now accessible via mouse (e.g., right-click menus, tabs)
 -  **Code Folding Added**: Editor supports foldable regions (functions, structs, etc.) with persistent state